antvis/G6/docs/manual/middle/elements/nodes/modelRect.en.md

 ## Property
-ModelRect node has the properties shown below.
+The [Node Common Properties](/en/docs/manual/middle/elements/nodes/defaultNode/#common-property) are available for ModelRect node, some special properties are shown below.
 The property with Object type will be described after the table:

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |